dschof41/VB-Construction/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 ## Not all old things need to go!

-We were able to use the existing concrete step and build a beautiful (and level!) stone step around it, as well as replace and regrout much of the old stone walkway to bring it back to life!
+We were able to use the existing concrete step and build a beautiful (and level!) stone step around it, saving time and money!
+We also replaced and regrouted much of the old stone walkway to bring it back to life!